wireapp/wire-server/docs/reference/user/rich-info.md

 ## SCIM support {#RefRichInfoScim}

 Rich info can be pushed to Wire by setting the `"richInfo"` field belonging to the `"urn:wire:scim:schemas:profile:1.0"` extension.
-Both `PUT /scim/v2/Users/:id` and `PUT /scim/v2/Users/:id` are supported.
+Both `PUT /scim/v2/Users/:id` and `POST /scim/v2/Users/:id` can contain rich info.
+Here is an example for `PUT`:

 ```javascript
 PUT /scim/v2/Users/:id